-The Fund may waive any of the above requirements in certain instances.
-In addition to the situations described above, the Fund and /or the Transfer Agent reserve the right to require a signature guarantee in other instances based on the circumstances relative to the particular situation.
+The Fund or the Adviser may waive any of the above requirements in certain instances.
+In addition to the situations described above, the Fund, the Adviser, and/or the Transfer Agent reserve the right to require a signature guarantee in other instances based on the circumstances relative to the particular situation.